Mercedes-Benz EQC

-The Mercedes-Benz EQC (N293) is a battery electric compact luxury crossover SUV produced by Mercedes-Benz from 2019 to 2023—though its discontinuation only came to light in 2024.
+The Mercedes-Benz EQC (N293) is a battery electric compact luxury crossover SUV produced by Mercedes-Benz from 2019 to 2023.
 It is the first member of the battery electric Mercedes EQ family.

 History

 The EQC is based on the Generation EQ concept that was unveiled at the 2016 Paris Motor Show.
 The final production version was revealed in Sweden on 4 September 2018, and publicly debuted at the 2018 Paris Motor Show.

 Production of the EQC ended in the second half of 2023.

 Design

 The EQC is based on the GLC and shares the same wheelbase dimensions.
 It is a five-seater vehicle and has a trunk capacity of 500 litres.

 The EQC400 4Matic is powered by 2 asynchronous electric motors, fitted on the front and rear axles, and produces 300 kW.
 It has an electronically limited top speed of 180 kph.

 The 80 kWh battery pack has a modular design and consists of 384 lithium-ion cells.
 It can be charged from 10 to 80 per cent in 40 minutes, via a DC fast charger.

 Steering wheel paddle shifters allow for the selection of varying levels of brake energy regeneration.